vercel/ai/README.md

-# AI SDK
+# Vercel AI SDK

-AI SDK is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.
+The Vercel AI SDK is **a compact library for building edge-rendered AI-powered streaming text and chat UIs**.

 ## Features